DMVMT/sharpen-images-sketch/README.md

 ###Changelog:

 10/09/2015<br>
+Fixed an issue with image layers when resizing them after applying the filter.
+Sharpened fill is applied to image layers now in 'Fill' mode.

 Fixed an issue when shape layer is processed.
 Now original layer image fill remains in the same scale and size in the shape, in case of 'Fill' type usage.

 10/08/2015<br>